-- 2. Noncomplying individuals will not be forcefully evacuated, but it will be noted that they were warned. - 3.
-Residents are to go to Paul Laird Field under West Bleachers immediately, if this is not a suitable location find an alternate designated shelter area. - 4.
+- 2. Noncomplying individuals will not be forcefully evacuated. - 3.
+Residents are to go to Paul Laird Field under West Bleachers. - 4.
 If time does not permit evacuation to Paul Laird Field, Residents are to take shelter against interior walls on the lowest floor possible and away from windows. - 5.
-DO NOT USE ELEVATORS!
+DO NOT USE ELEVATORS.